msgpack/msgpack-javascript/README.md

 NodeJS before v10 will work by importing `@msgpack/msgpack/dist.es5+umd/msgpack`.

-### TypeScript
+### TypeScript Compiler / Type Definitions

-This module requires definitions of `AsyncIterator` and whatwg streams, which is specified with `"lib": ["ES2020", "DOM"]` in `tsconfig.json`.
+This module requires type definitions of `AsyncIterator`, `SourceBuffer`, whatwg streams, and so on.
+They are provided by `"lib": ["ES2021", "DOM"]` in `tsconfig.json`.

-For the TypeScript version, the latest TypeScript is tested in development, but older versions of TypeScript might be able to compile this module.
+Regarding the TypeScript compiler version, only the latest TypeScript is tested in development.

 ## Benchmark